Home / OLSAS Application Guide / OLSAS – University of Windsor

 MSW/JD Overview

-The MSW/JD is a dual degree program designed specifically for students who want to obtain both MSW and JD degrees.
+The MSW/JD is a dual degree program for students who want to obtain both MSW and JD degrees.
 The program is structured to enable a student to obtain an MSW and a JD degree 1 full year sooner than if the student had chosen to pursue the degrees independently.

 Applicants who hold a Bachelor of Social Work Degree (BSW) can obtain an MSW and a JD in 3 years, while applicants with an Honours degree in a related discipline can obtain the degree in 4 years.